noLife001/noLife001/README.md

 - 👋 Hi, I’m @yaashall01 and I'm junior software developer
 - 👀 I’m passionate about Software/DevOps design and engineering
-- 🌱 I’m currently seeking a remotely  job or intern
+- 🌱 I’m currently seeking a remote job or internship
-- 💞️ I’m looking to collaborate on Java and JavaScript projects
+- 💞️ I’m looking to collaborate on Java and nodeJS projects
 - 📫 How to reach me yassinechalh9@gmail.com

 <!---